What Your NJ Pinelands Application Needs to Include... If You Want an Approval

 • And more

-Warning: If this form is incomplete or inconsistent with your plans, the Commission won’t even start reviewing your file.
+This is going to depend on your project and location.
+And beware, if this form is incomplete or inconsistent with your plans, the Commission won’t even start reviewing your file.
 We’ve seen projects sit for months because of one unchecked box.

-2. A Current Survey or Base Map
+2. A Current Survey or Base Map of Your Operations

 • Property boundaries and zoning districts